Learn How You Can Build Your Email List with Squeeze Pages

 Finally, you need to write a call to action (or CTA) that converts.

 Remember, your squeeze page is short and simple, so visitors will only spend a moment—perhaps only a few seconds—deciding whether to opt in or click away.
 You don’t have the luxury of presenting your call to action at multiple places as visitors scroll down the page, because there’s probably no scrolling to be done.

 A good call-to-action button tells people what to do and why, clearly and quickly.
 Try “Download Now,” “Claim My Spot,” or “Yes, I Want the Free Report,” all of which indicate both an action and the end result of that action (implicitly or explicitly).
 Buttons that do both these things are typically more effective than ones that focus on just one, such as “Click Here” or “Free Report.”

-On the design front, maximize visual contrast.
+On the landing page design front, maximize visual contrast.
 If your background is red, consider a turquoise CTA button.
 Echoing a color in your background image can also point attention toward your button.

 Finally, color and message aside, you’ll want to make sure your button itself is large and obviously clickable.